Coronavirus (COVID-19): Frequently Asked Questions

 Right now, it appears that COVID-19, the disease caused by the new coronavirus, causes more cases of severe disease and more deaths than the seasonal flu.
 People over age 85 have the highest risk of fatality and children under 19, the lowest, but this could change as more people are tested and trends become clearer.
 If, over time, widespread testing reveals more mild, non-fatal cases of COVID-19, the death rate will go down.

 Several countries currently affected by the new coronavirus outbreak are experiencing summer weather.
 Some viral illnesses, like the flu, seem to be less common in warmer months, but it is still possible to catch them during that time.
 Investigations are exploring the effects of temperature and weather on the spread of the coronavirus.
 Regardless of the season, people gathering indoors can spread the coronavirus.

 Corona means “crown,” and coronaviruses have a “crown” of protruding points on their surface that give them a characteristic appearance when seen under a microscope.
 Coronaviruses are a whole family of viruses; there are many.

 There are many different kinds of coronavirus.
 Some only affect animals.
 Some have been circulating among human beings for years, causing mild colds.
 Others have caused small, severe human disease outbreaks in the past, such as the coronaviruses that caused SARS in 2003 and MERS in 2012.
 The new coronavirus is different from these, and was only identified in December 2019.

 Is the coronavirus airborne?

-The possibility of the coronavirus being contagious through the air is why it is so important to wear masks at all times, except when you are around other people, even after you have been fully vaccinated.
+The possibility of the coronavirus being contagious through the air is why it is so important to wear a mask at all times when you are around other people, even after you have been fully vaccinated.
 Masks prevent respiratory droplets from spreading, not only when you cough and sneeze, but also when you are talking, singing or exercising.